HOTELS Wickaninnish Inn - Where Pacific Storms Meet Ancient Cedars

 Dog-friendly hospitality | Photo by Dane and Dane

-The inn welcomes dogs with specially designated pet-friendly rooms and thoughtful amenities including beds, treats, and toys.
+The inn welcomes dogs with specially designated and thoughtful amenities including beds, treats, and toys.
 A pet shower station near the beach entrance helps clean sandy paws after beach adventures.
-The long stretch of Chesterman Beach provides excellent exercise opportunities for dogs, though they must be leashed in the national park areas.
+The long stretch of Chesterman Beach provides excellent exercise opportunities for dogs, though they must be leashed on all beaches and in the national park areas.

 Wickaninnish Inn - Yoga